The governance of communicative spaces in Europe in times of crisis

 Department of Communication, University of Vienna, 2014 – 2017

 Studies in Social Morphogenesis

 The Centre for Social Ontology (CSO) carried out five workshops of experts from different fields in a yearly interval, starting in January 2012 and ending in January 2016.
 The goal was to advance the Social Morphogenesis approach Margaret Archer had come up with.
 Each workshop lead to the publication of one volume of contributions of the researchers.
 The series was contracted with Springer.
 It is titled “Social Morphogenesis”.
-Four books have been published so far.
-The last book will be published in 2017.
+Five books have been published.

 Wolfgang Hofkirchner participated as collaborator.